 30 Easy Tricks That Will Make You Feel Fuller at Every Meal

 Are you thinking about the next time you’ll eat within minutes of finishing a meal?
 Or maybe even before you’re done?
-Here’s how to manipulate your body and brain into believing it’s all set and not in need of more fuel.
+Here’s how to manipulate your body and brain into believing you feel full instead of in need of more fuel.

 Pre-game Your Meal with an Apple

 Crisp, juicy, and low-calorie—you really can’t go wrong with a delicious, organic apple.
 “Research shows [eating an apple before a meal] will decrease caloric intake during that meal.
-This also works with other fruit, a soup that’s low-calorie and high-vegetable, or a salad with a low calorie and oil-free dressing,” explains Julieanna Hever, MS, RD, CPT, a plant-based dietitian and author of The Vegiterranean Diet and The Complete Idiot’s Guide to Plant-Based Nutrition.
-For healthy eating meal inspiration that’s also crazy easy, try these 20 Healthy, Five-Ingredient Dinners!
+This also works with other fruit, a soup that’s low-calorie and high-vegetable, or a salad with a low-calorie and oil-free dressing,” explains Julieanna Hever, MS, RD, CPT, a plant-based dietitian and author of The Vegiterranean Diet and The Complete Idiot’s Guide to Plant-Based Nutrition.

 Eat Some Nuts